sdkbox-doc/en/README.md

 If you want to edit document, you should edit the templates at `src/<plugin name>`

+# Edit document
+We recommend using [marked2](http://marked2app.com) while editing markdown document, because it supports the way we embed documents.

+However use local server is equally efficient.

 # Publish

 Use the following command to publish document to live
 ```
 mkdocs gh-deploy --clean
 ```